These Are the 15 Best Hotels in Chicago

 • Book now

-Designers Lisa Simeone and Gina Deary of KTGY Simeone Deary Design Group oversaw the original design of the Parisian-inspired Waldorf-Astoria Chicago in 2009, and the pair was once again brought in to breathe new life into this 215-room Gold Coast gem.
+Designers Lisa Simeone and Gina Deary of KTGY Simeone Deary Design Group oversaw the original design of the Parisian-inspired Waldorf Astoria Chicago in 2009, and the pair was once again brought in to breathe new life into this 215-room Gold Coast gem.
 Rooms are now bright white, well-lit, and include pops of uplifting magenta.
 Before you hit any of them, however, there’s much to entice at street level.
 Enter from the circular driveway and marvel at the Swarovski chandelier, modeled after a vintage brooch, along with the herringbone wood floors and black-and-white pinstriped stone.
-Don’t miss the Peacock Lounge and its secret sister, Bernard’s Bar, an intimate craft cocktail and champagne boîte, which is virtually unknown even by city denizens (which means you can always find a seat).
-Its Scottish and equestrian themes are almost as anachronistic as the Mansard roof and circular driveway, which just adds charm to this newly beloved Chicago hotel.
+Don’t miss the Peacock Lounge and its secret sister, Bernard’s Bar, an intimate craft cocktail and champagne boîte, which is virtually unknown even by locals (which means you can always find a seat).
+Its Scottish and equestrian themes are almost as anachronistic as the mansard roof and circular driveway, which just adds charm to this newly beloved Chicago hotel.

 The guest rooms feature oversize headboards and abstract floral bedspreads, while bathrooms are a marvel of marble.
 For something more, splurge on either the new 1,800-square-foot Astoria Suite or the redesigned 2,400-square-foot Presidential Suite, both of which will have you feeling you’ve been transported to a Parisian pied-à-terre (the latter’s primary bedroom features a fireplace).
+From $573

 Heidi Mitchell covers trends, tech, cyber, health, travel, architecture, design, urban planning, and interesting people.